Ko-Tosho (swordsmith) Tsuba with an ume (plum) sukashi design. It is ubu without hitsu ana dating back to Muromachi period

 A metalsmith of the Ōmori school, Terumasa worked in Edo towards the end of the Edo era (mid-19th century)

-The now closed Japanese Sword Fittings Museum attributed a very similar tsuba to be the work of Fukunobu (深信) whom was second generation of the Kamiyoshi (神吉) School.
-The direct attribution to Fukunobu was likely was made due to very distinct punch mark pattern (taganemei 鏨銘) around the central opening (nakago hitsu-ana 中子櫃穴) on the front side of the tsuba which are very, very similar to the punch marks on this one.
+The now closed Japanese Sword Fittings Museum attributed a very similar tsuba to be the work of Fukanobu whom was second generation of the Kamiyoshi School.
+The direct attribution to Fukanobu was likely made due to very distinct punch mark pattern around the central opening (nakago-ana on the front side of the tsuba) which are very, very similar to the punch marks on this one.
 He made tsuba and other sword fittings on a full-time basis for the ruling Hosokawa Family in Higo Province modern day Kumamoto Prefecture.
-He lived from 1798-1851
+He lived from 1798-1851.